jonaspleyer/cellular_raza/paper.md

 desired cellular representation.
 However, they lack the explicit forethought to be applied in cellular systems and may not be able to describe every cellular aspect.

+In contrast to classical particle simulations, Agent-based models (ABMs) treat every cell individually.
+This implies that parameters can vary between agents and that every cell should be traceable throughout time and space.
+In addition, they can describe growth, proliferation, death and many other cellular processes and should also accurately model cell lineage.
+These models live on the mesoscopic scale where the underlying complexity of the problem can often not be fully attributed to neither intracellular nor extracellular processes.
+Their applications include modeling of self-organization and emergent phenomena but they can also be used to introduce spatial effects into existing population-based models.
 In order to address these issues and construct models from first principles without any assumptions regarding the underlying complexity or abstraction level, we developed `cellular_raza`.